-- First Union African Baptist Church: This church was established in 1881, and rebuilt in 1884 after a fire burned down the original.
+- First Union African Baptist Church: This historic church was established in 1881, and rebuilt in 1884 after a fire burned down the original.
 Joining the church back in those days was not easy; you had to prove your faith and show your enthusiasm to become accepted.
 These days, the church remains active as a non-denominational community church.
 Services are Sunday mornings at 10:00am.

 - Maryfield School: Built in the 1930s, this school was created for the Gullah children on the south end of the island.
 Transportation from the North end began in 1950, making Maryfield the primary school for Daufuskie children.
 This is the school at which the famous author Pat Conroy taught in the late 1960s, later documenting his experience in the novel The Water is Wide.
 Maryfield School is now home to Daufuskie Blues which makes indigo-dyed scarves and fabrics.

 - Billie Burn Historical Museum: This small museum was named after Billie Burn, known as the first true “Daufuskie historian.”
 She is also the author of An Island Named Daufuskie, which documents countless details of the island’s past.
 Inside the museum you’ll find artifacts found on the island such as arrow heads and pottery shards.
 Knowledgeable museum volunteers can help answer questions you have about the island’s fascinating past.
 Before this was a museum, it was the Mt.
 Carmel Baptist Church.
 This was a multi-use space; it was a church, it was a school for a period of time, and it held nighttime reading classes for adults.

 - Gullah Learning Center: To widen your understanding of Gullah history and culture, spend some time inside this quaint museum full of Gullah artifacts, writing, clothing, and more.
 This building was the Jane Hamilton School in the 1940s; children on the North end of the island learned here before transportation took them to the Maryfield School.
 Both the Billie Burn Historical Museum and the Gullah Learning Center are maintained by the Daufuskie Island Historical Foundation and are open Tuesdays-Saturdays 1pm-4pm.